-The Making of Zombie Wars (Hardcover)
+The Making of Zombie Wars: A Novel (Hardcover)

 This book is crazy wonderful…“It’s about Zombies.
 And Wars,” which at first seems a fantastic, surprising departure from Hemon’s poignant, gripping writings of the modern Bosnian-American experience or his own remarkably observant love of country, city, family, words.
 But the strength of Hemon’s heart (and own story) remains solidly on these brain-sucking pages.
 From a fresh and perfectly written narrator: son of American privilege, grandson of Immigrant Survivors, struggling with authorial impotence and frustrated lust for women (and lives) more compelling than his own, Hemon has revealed with keen knowing and elegant detail (you will taste, smell, and know Chicago on each page) that the warm blanket of American Allowance may not grant right to dilly-dally any more than it does for any transient surviving soul.
 The Walking Dead are, in fact, all of us. - Joanna— From Joanna

 The seriously, seriously funny roller-coaster ride of sex and violence that Aleksandar Hemon has long promised

 Script idea #142: Aliens undercover as cabbies abduct the fiancée of the main character, who has to find a way to a remote planet to save her.
 Title: Love Trek.